How can I get a thick cheese sauce for my macaroni and cheese?

 - Preheat an oven to 400 degrees.
 Lightly grease a 9x13 pan.

 - Fill a large saucepan with water, and bring to a boil.
 Stir in the macaroni; cook until al dente.
 Drain well.
 Pour noodles into prepared 9x13 pan.

 - Meanwhile in another large saucepan, melt the butter over medium heat.
 Stir in the flour, salt, pepper, onion powder, mustard powder, and milk; whisk until smooth.
-Cook over medium-high heat, stirring constantly, for 3-5 minutes until the sauce is hot and begins to bubble.
+Cook over medium-high heat, stirring constantly, for 3-5 minutes until the sauce starts to thicken.
 Reduce heat to low, and whisk in cheese and hot sauce.
-Pour cheese sauce over noodles in prepared 9x13 pan.
+Pour cheese sauce over noodles in prepared 9x13 pan and stir to coat.

 Join my newsletter and get new mouth watering recipes sent directly to you weekly!